 Foil is a great conductor of heat, and it’ll speed up the cooking process considerably.

 As long as you measure the internal temperature of the brisket every 30 minutes, you won’t have to worry about your bark getting soggy.

-To wrap a brisket inside aluminum foil, you should measure two arm-length pieces of foil.
+To wrap a brisket inside a foil, you should measure two arm-length pieces of foil.